 What is included in the proposed business practice to require that in the event that the parties do not all utilize the same conditions to grant service that TLR should not curtail all the service on a prorate basis without these other procedures being implemented first?
 Or that one set of TSPs would be able to agree to LTC status, while requiring another TSP to meet different criteria to achieve LTC priority?

 RESPONSE: For the first question see the response to Example 1.
 The whitepaper as written does not require any TSP to enter into a Coordination Agreement nor does it require a party to agree to reciprocity.
 If a TSP believes that it is not receiving similar treatment by the other two TSPs the TSP could file a unilateral agreement having the same criteria agreed to by the other two TSPs.

+TM Response: While this is posed as a hypothetical question, I am not aware of any situation that would allow MISO and PJM to grant firm service when there is insufficient AFC.
+The market-to-market process does not alter this situation.
+Where both MISO and PJM have a relief obligation on a MISO or PJM flowgate, the market-to-market process will result in a combined dispatch in order to meet the combined relief obligation.

 TSP’s firm service dependent up Planning Redispatch under OATT (From 9/30/11 call) Example 1: TSP “A” provides firm service that requires Redispatch, but the Redispatch doesn’t get implemented prior to firm curtailments under TLR.